-As we discussed before the Maintenance System Approach (MS-APR) discussed here can be applied to any size or scale of business.
+As we discussed before you may apply the Maintenance System Approach (MS-APR) discussed here to any size or scale of business.
 Some older business units might have a data collection system in place.
-However, with time, the intentions behind collecting these data are lost and turned into a systemic process that no one pays attention to its output.
+However, with time, the intentions behind collecting these data are lost and it turned into a systemic process that no one pays attention to its output.
 The funny about this situation is that after a failure, when they return to the records, they can see an evidence of an alarming deviation in data.

 Though, no one paid attention to it because the target had shifted with time to collect and record information not to get a useful indications out of it.
 One of the nice comments I heard from a lecturer in a webinar from SMRP (Society of Maintenance and Reliability Professionals).
 Though EAM (Enterprise Asset Management) system was in place and it generates work orders and add it to the backlog and every group was having a terminal to the system, it was a must to send repeated emails to each one about the approaching work orders so they won’t overlook it.

 Keep in mind, having a system in place is nothing without anticipating and making use of the helpful conclusions and alerts it will send you.